ted-spence-avalara/developer-dot/communications/dev-guide/customizing-transactions/account-customizations.md

 <h3>Requesting a new client profile or changes to an existing client profile</h3>
 Contact <a class="dev-guide-link" href="mailto:CommunicationSupport@avalara.com">CommunicationSupport@avalara.com</a> to request a new client profile for your account.
 <ul class="dev-guide-list">
   <li>Request the configuration option updates required and any overrides, exclusions, exemptions, or bundles needed.
-If you alredy have customizaton files, attach the files to the email.</li>
+If you already have customization files, attach the files to the email.</li>
   <li>Include instructions as to whether the client profile should be applied to Sandbox for testing purposes, Production, or both environments.</li>
   <li>If changes are needed to an existing client profile, include the <code>client_profile_id</code> to be updated.</li>
   <li>Once applied, the account could take up to 24 hours to refresh with the new changes.</li>